suborbital/docs/website/docs/vektor/testing-vk-servers.md

 }
 ```

-The only thing different from creating a regular Vektor server is that we construct a `vtest.VTest` struct with `vtest.New()`.
+The only thing different from creating a regular Vektor
+server is that we construct a `vtest.VTest` struct with
+`vtest.New()`.

 ```go
 server := setupServer()
 vt := vtest.New(server)
 ```

-Next, we create a normal HTTP request with Go standard library functions.
-Nothing fancy here.
+Next, we create a normal HTTP request with Go standard
+library functions.

 ```go
 body := strings.NewReader("Hello!")
 req, err := http.NewRequest(http.MethodPost, "/api/v1/wc", body)
 ```

-And finally, the interesting part, passing the request to our `vt` object.
-Note that we use the exact same struct here as was used in the server itself.
-This is super useful if you have defined a custom `MarshalJSON` method, for example.
+And finally, the interesting part, passing the request
+to our `vt` object.
+Note that we use the exact same
+struct here as was used in the server itself.
+This is
+super useful if you have defined a custom `MarshalJSON`
+method, for example.

 ```go
 vt.Do(req, t).